tsujp/tikan/README.md

   - [x] Same anti-diagonal and NOT same diagonal.

+# Game Rules

+[Fog of War Chess](https://en.wikipedia.org/wiki/Dark_chess) has a standard definition but also numerous variations; Tikan is a variation.

+In this version there is fog which is removed when pieces are nearby; or thought another way pieces have an illuminating area akin to a lighthouse and both players can only see in this illuminated area regardless of which player is illuminating it.

+The presence of this fog means:

+- You can see _all_ illuminated squares (even those illuminated by your opponent).
+- You can only see which piece your opponent has _if your own piece illuminates the square their piece is on_. **(TODO: Diagram for this so it's clear for others).**
+- When moving a piece it must only move along illuminated squares, except for knights which can jump over the fog.

+Penultimately there is also the ability for a player to toggle their pieces
+lighthouse:

+- A piece with its lights off does not clear fog around it.
+- A piece with its lights off is not revealed even if in the direct illumination of the opponent. **(TODO: Diagram for this so it's clear for others).**
+- A piece with its lights off can still move subject to the normal rules.
+- Toggling lights counts as a turn.

+The rest of the game is like normal chess, except:

+- There is no such thing as check or checkmate, the win condition is capturing the opponents king.

 # TODOs

 ## Documentation

 - [] Repo structure.
 - [] test.sh script.